 Loaded Helmet Nachos— Angel Stadium

-Following up last year’s iconic helmet offering, the Mound, this year’s dish is trading out the chocolate chip cookies for some seriously tasty nachos.
-Get ready to share and get your hands messy, because between the chipotle chicken, guac, beans, cheese, pico, and pickled jalapeños, you and your game-buddies are going to have your hands full with this stuffed helmet.
+This helmet comes loaded down with some seriously tasty nachos.
+Get ready to share and get your hands messy, because between the chipotle chicken, guac, beans, cheese, pico, and pickled jalapeños, you and your game buddies are going to have your hands full with this stuffed helmet.

 You can find this one on the traveling Tostitos Nacho carts around the stadium.
 Just try not to squabble over who gets the helmet or the last chip.